PNNL-CompBio/bmdrc/README.md

 **Continuous Data**

 - *ContinuousClass* The `ContinuousClass` object requires only four columns: chemical, endpoint, concentration, and response (a continuous variable with any range).
 All selected models support negative numbers and zeroes.
 NA values are automatically filtered out.
 Optionally, an ANOVA can be fit to determine if there's differences in concentrations, with checks to ensure an ANOVA model is appropriate for the given dataset.
-See a full pipeline demo TODO.
+See a full pipeline demo [here](https://github.com/PNNL-CompBio/bmdrc/blob/main/vignettes/Continuous%20Class%20Example.ipynb)

 Available Models: **ToDo**